 Paternity fraud, generally speaking, is when the alleged father is not able to effectively defend the mother’s claim of paternity.
 What this means is that the alleged father is held responsible for a child that isn’t his.
 Some paternity cases even involve assisted reproductive technology.

-It's important to be proactive in establishing paternity or defending against a claim of paternity.
-To get started, call 443-709-9999 or contact us online.
+It’s important to be proactive in establishing paternity or defending against a claim of paternity.
+To get started, call 443-709-9999 or contact our paternity lawyer online.